alhirzel/camgrabber/README.md

  - [ ] really support multiple webcams
  - [ ] add events so that you can compile .jpg -> .mpg and upload to YouTube daily

+Minor stuff:

+ - [ ] support an interval=? option for each webcam (Eagle Harbor for example only updates every 2 minutes)
+ - [ ] don't block on every download; if a download stalls, this will halt the whole daemon

 Resources for the future: